 Where to Buy Thyme

-Buy packaged fresh thyme in the refrigerated produce section year-round, and dried leaves in the spice aisle.
-You can also find thyme at many farmers markets — select a bunch with abundant, bright green leaf clusters on long stems featuring multiple sprigs.
-Fresh thyme is typically sold in the supermarket in one-ounce containers, and contains enough of the herb for 4-5 uses (i.e. one four- to six-serving dish).
-Dried thyme comes in ½ to 1-ounce shakers, and can be bought in bulk 3.5- or 32-ounce containers at restaurant supply stores.
+Buy packaged fresh thyme in the refrigerated produce section year-round and dried leaves in the spice aisle.
+You can also find thyme at many farmers markets.
+Select a bunch with abundant, bright green leaf clusters on long stems featuring multiple sprigs.
+Fresh thyme is typically sold in the supermarket in 1-ounce containers, which contain enough of the herb for four to five uses (i.e. one four- to six-serving dish).
+Dried thyme comes in 0.5- to 1-ounce shakers, and can be bought in bulk 3.5- or 32-ounce containers at restaurant supply stores.

-- Once removed from the stem, thyme leaves will stay fresh in a small sealed container in the refrigerator for up to 3 days.
+Once removed from the stem, thyme leaves will stay fresh in a small sealed container in the refrigerator for up to three days.